McAndrews Estate: Long View era

 Following the death of Guillaume Reusens on January 5, 1915, the property was inherited by his nephews, brothers Stanislaus P.M.
 C. and Eugene DeRidder.
 Starting in 1902, Stansilaus was the Belgian consul and resided in Louisville, Kentucky.
 Eugene died shortly thereafter in 1916.
-His death resulted in a dispute in which his common-law wife, a Mrs. Eloise Walter of The Hague, claimed to have a will giving her three-fourths of the estate.
+His death resulted in a dispute in which his common-law wife, Mrs. Eloise Walter of The Hague, claimed to have a will giving her three-fourths of the estate.
 Eventually Stansilaus secured sole ownership of the property, which by that time was known as Long View.

 After the death of Stanislaus DeRidder on March 7, 1934, his widow Anne married Martin McAndrews.
 The couple maintained the property as a working farm.
 Anne McAndrews died on September 20, 1948.
-Martin McAndrews moved away sometime thereafter, and the property fell into serious disrepair.
-Actually the property was vandalized and burned.
+Martin McAndrews moved away sometime thereafter, and the property fell into serious disrepair.The property was vandalized and burned.
 Martin was in Vietnam.

-There is no hiking allowed.
 Addendum from P McAndrew Heir.

 By 1965 Westchester County moved to condemn the property, which it did four years later in 1969.
 Not long after, under the County's Orders, the deteriorating structures on the property were demolished.
 The property and many of the buildings on it were filmed shortly before and after the demolition by local resident Frederic Cole.
 The footage was compiled into a short film called "The End of Long View".

 Research and restoration

-In April 2011 a Facebook group called "Historic McAndrews Estate" was formed to research and explore the possibility restoring or cleaning up the property.
+In April 2011 a Facebook group called "Historic McAndrews Estate" was formed to research and explore the possibility of restoring or cleaning up the property.
 The group contains links to historical photographs, documents and the demolition videos.